 - In the warm season give your the plant eight hours of sun each day but shelter the pot from harsh, direct exposure.

-- Exposure to broken, dappled sunlight is also acceptable to your tea plant.
+- Exposure to dappled shade and sunlight is also acceptable to your tea plant.

 - Water deeply when dry but never saturate the potting medium for more than a day.